jcbhmr/WebIDL-Go/index.md

+---
+markdown: GFM
-# Go language binding for Web IDL
+title: Go language binding for Web IDL
+---

 💡 Inspired by [Java language binding for Web IDL](https://www.w3.org/TR/WebIDL-Java/) \
 🛑 **Very unofficial.** Not associated with W3C or WHATWG in any way.